ksu-cs-projects-2022-2023/spring2023-isaacPetersonKSU/README.md

 ## Objectives

 * Use no GUI tools
-	* Improve effecentcy
+	* Improve efficiency
-	* All work (including documentation) will be compleated on Windows Subsystem for Linux (WSL).
+	* All work (including documentation) will be completed on Windows Subsystem for Linux (WSL).
 I am typing this in nano RN.